Rashmi-Kumari123/react-funda/README.md

 ### Rendering Lists

-How we can render list of movies from backend to UI using `map` function.
+How we can render list of movies from backend to UI using `map` function and keys will be in list.

 ### Routing